openservicebrokerapi/servicebroker/spec.md

 There are a class of services that provide network storage to applications via volume mounts in the application container.
-A create binding response from one of these services MUST include a `volume_mount`.
+A create binding response from one of these services MUST include `volume_mounts`.

-Brokers MUST NOT include a `volume_mounts` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["volume_mount"]` property.
+Brokers MUST NOT include `volume_mounts` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["volume_mount"]` property.